How to Maximize Your Self-Care- Are You a Self-Care Cliché?

 3. Delaying Work and Procrastination

 Avoiding deadlines and procrastinating on important work or school projects is not self-care!
 It may feel nice and relaxing at the moment to put off that really big assignment you have to work on, but this will only cause more stress in the long run.

 The proper self-care version of delaying work is to build yourself a productive routine.
 Therefore, you can allocate some time to do what you want.
 Usually, when we feel unmotivated and want to procrastinate, it is because we don’t have any direction for our day.
 Building a schedule gives you structured expectations for yourself to follow and you can schedule your breaks in between tasks!

 4. Skipping Workouts

-We all need a rest day sometimes but if you find yourself taking too many "self-care days" or "self-care evenings" and missing your workout.... you're a self-care cliché!
+We all need a rest day sometimes but if you find yourself taking too many “self-care days” or “self-care evenings” and missing your workout…. you’re a self-care cliché!
 If you have issues staying motivated with your workouts- switch it up!
-I personally find that when I am following a workout program, I can stay on track much easier and it gives me an end goal.
+We find that following a workout program makes it much easier to stay on track and it also gives you an end goal.
 Also, if you hate lifting weights or running- STOP!
-There are so many different ways to get activity in such as walking, dancing, zumba, pilates, barre, and yoga.
-Find what works for you and try to schedule your workouts at a time when you know you will have energy! (not at 10pm after a long workday)
+There are so many different ways to get activity such as walking, dancing, Zumba, pilates, barre, and yoga.
+Find what works for you and try to schedule your workouts at a time when you know you will have energy! (not at 10 pm after a long workday)

-The proper self-care version of skipping workouts is to find what exercise for you in every way (time of day, activity, and duration).
+The proper self-care version of skipping workouts is to find what exercise is your perfect fit in every way (time of day, activity, and duration).